BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 Here, he is referring to the moral and political apathy associated with these genres and the sensuous, body-focused dancing that the music inspires, often simulating intimate acts.
 This *slackness* transgresses not only political and moral ideologies, regardless of whether they lean more radical or reactionary, but also confronts colonialist and capitalist attitudes, just as it does progressive and socialistic ones.

-*Capitalism Realism* must crack; we have no choice but to transcend the polarizing dichotomies in which we find ourselves so entrenched.
-We can initiate this from positions that embrace a more holistic view of what it means to be human and what it means to create social structures that value the totality of our needs and our dignity as human beings.

 At the root of most conflicts between art and socialism and capitalism is a lack of attention to the nuances that define the human condition, or *Dasein*.
 The tension between freedom and state control, individuality and the need for community, and the desire to love others versus the temptation for self-gratification, are often glossed over by both individualistic and collectivist *metanarratives*, i.e., universal truths.

+*Capitalism Realism* must crack; we have no choice but to transcend the polarizing dichotomies in which we find ourselves so entrenched switching from *negation* to the *affirmation* of differences.
+We can initiate this from positions that embrace a more holistic view of what it means to be human and what it means to create social structures that value the totality of our needs and our dignity as human beings.

 We are in need of spaces where these tensions can be expressed openly, without reduction or oversimplification.
 Above all, we need environments where paradoxes and differences---like freedom and obedience, or aesthetic/metaphysical goods and political ones---can exist without downplaying or dismissing any of the conflicting elements they encompass.